hadleyrose/COVIDCases-D3/README.md

 **Note:** using Live Server extension in VS Code for development.

 **2020-04-04** Finally got a functional chart with appropriate axes!
 The World line is really stealing the focus of the viz, so I'm going to filter out any data with 'World' as the entity.
-Additionally, to better match the original chart, I'm going to filter out any data where Total Confirmed Cases is greater than or equal to 100.
+Additionally, to better match the original chart, I'm going to filter out any data where Total Confirmed Cases is not greater than or equal to 100.

 **2020-04-06** Added tooltip to display the number of cases for each data point on hover.
 The tooltip is a little laggy and needs to be further edited to fit my purposes.
 I want to incorporate "ghost lines" in the next iteration, where all lines are grey until hovered over.